Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

 **Note**: Running the [`02_train_entity_linking.py`](https://github.com/Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/blob/main/facebook/train/02_train_entity_linking.py) script in this step takes multiple hours to complete!

 1. Running these scripts requires `fb_2022_adid_text.csv.gz` and `fb_2022_adid_var1.csv.gz`, which are hosted on our Figshare.
 If you have not downloaded these datasets yet, you can do so by following [this link](https://www.creativewmp.com/data-access/) and completing the Data Access Form, which will redirect you to a page from which you can download both datasets.
-Please do not move the files from your **Downloads** folder!
+Do not move the files from your **Downloads** folder!

+   **Note**: Make sure you download as gzip files!
+If they don’t download this way automatically and you use Safari, then you may need to uncheck the option to "open 'safe' files after downloading" in your General Safari settings before trying again.

 #### If you use macOS/Linux: